InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     > For an explanation of these classes, see [Control Flow & Object Hierarchy.](#control-flow--object-hierarchy)

-5. Your scenes should inherit from `OctopusScene` and they should implement (override) the `update(_:)` method.
-Your implementation must call `super`, check the paused state flags, and update component systems:

-    ```swift
-    override func update(_ currentTime: TimeInterval) {
-        super.update(currentTime)
-        guard !isPaused, !isPausedBySystem, !isPausedByPlayer, !isPausedBySubscene else { return }

-        updateSystems(in: componentSystems, deltaTime: updateTimeDelta)
-    }
-    ```

-    > Values such as `updateTimeDelta` are calculated when you call `super`.
-    > `componentSystems` is the default array of systems in every scene.
-    >
-    > Other steps are left for the subclass because each scene may need to handle these differently.
-    >
+    > If your scenes requires custom per-frame logic, you may override the `OctopusScene.shouldUpdateSystems(deltaTime:)` method.

-    > If your game states also perform per-frame updates, then you must also call `OctopusKit.shared?.gameCoordinator.update(deltaTime: updateTimeDelta)`
+    > If your game state classes also perform per-frame updates, then you may also override the `OctopusScene.shouldUpdateGameCoordinator(deltaTime:)` method.

 6. Each of your game states can have a SwiftUI view associated with them to provide user interface elements like text and HUDs.
 The SwiftUI view is overlaid on top of the SpriteKit gameplay view.
 To let SwiftUI interact with your game's state, make sure to pass an `.environmentObject(gameCoordinator)` to your SwiftUI view hierarchy.